 - research activities in Berlin, Belfast and Bonn

 - research presentations at Sound Art Matters (Aarhus), Culture in Urban Space (Copenhagen) and Ambiances Tomorrow (Volos)

 - workshops at The MAC on urban sound design and acoustic planning (September 2016, Belfast)

 - a forthcoming issue of Evental Aesthetics on 'Sound Art and Environment'

 - continuing research towards the AHRC-funded project 'Hearing Trouble'

 - keynote presentation at 'The Role and Position of Sounds and Sounding Arts in Public Environments'

-- Public Information Sessions on Urban Sound (Spring 2017, Belfast)
+- Public Information Sessions on Urban Sound (Summer 2017, Belfast)